tetzng/pez/docs/faq.md

 ### Why doesn't `upgrade` change my plugin pinned by tag/branch in pez.toml?

-`upgrade` updates non‑local plugins to the remote default branch HEAD and ignores selectors.
-Selectors are honored for fresh installs and `install --force`.
+`upgrade` respects selectors defined in `pez.toml`.
+If you pin a plugin to a specific `branch`, `tag`, `commit`, or `version`, `upgrade` resolves against that selector.
+When no selector is set, `upgrade` updates to the latest commit on the remote default branch (remote HEAD).

 ### How are duplicates handled when copying files?

-- CLI targets (`pez install owner/repo ...`): duplicate destination paths are skipped with a warning.
+- Duplicate destination paths are detected for both CLI targets and installs from `pez.toml`.
+Conflicting plugins are skipped with a warning to avoid overwriting existing files.
-- From `pez.toml` (`pez install` with no targets): existing files are overwritten.

 ### How do I uninstall everything not in pez.toml?